 "The body is 'our primary text and starting point for knowledge'."
 Rountree, 2006

 "Restoring energetic boundaries and innate defensive and protective strategies that have been thwarted and immobilized."

-Throughout 6, 4 day modules we delve into the theoretical and conceptual understandings of: the interconnected realms of embodied and imaginal somatic and relational psychotherapeutic principles and practices; clinical understandings and application of attachment research, speciﬁcally from the Adult Attachment Interview; emergent neuroscience research; trauma studies; embodiment studies and practices, and; earth-based wisdoms.
-Materials are presented using interactive lecture, discussions, demonstrations, experiential exercises, and practice sessions where participants will have opportunities to put the material into practice in a supported learning environment.
-A group consult to further integrate the material into clinical practice is another component of each module and a webinar is offered between modules to further deepen practice, understanding and integration.
+Throughout the 6, 4 day clinics we delve into the theoretical and conceptual understandings of: the interconnected realms of embodied and imaginal somatic and interpersonal/relational psychotherapeutic principles and practices; clinical understandings and application of attachment research, speciﬁcally from the Adult Attachment Interview; emergent neuroscience research; trauma studies; embodiment studies and practices, and; earth-based wisdoms.
+Materials are presented using interactive lecture, discussions, demonstrations, experiential exercises, and coached practice sessions where participants will have opportunities to put the material into practice in a supported learning environment.
+A group consult to further integrate the material into clinical practice is offered between clinics to further deepen practice, understanding and integration.

 This training requires a graduate degree in a mental health discipline.
-It is rigorous in both academic and experiential learning and is limited to twenty-one spaces to maximize depth and richness.
+It is rigorous in both academic and experiential learning.
+Maximum 21 students.

 OVERVIEW OF CURRICULUM

 - Increase embodiment and deepen personal and therapeutic ways of knowing

 - Understand and embody the relational importance of empathy, attunement, resonance, and connection

 - Create a living understanding that weaves together: attachment and attachment repair, trauma research, interpersonal neurobiology, affect regulation, relational practice, embodiment, and eco-consciousness